The underwater world seen

 harmony in the underwater world.
 But selecting fishing on coral

-exterminating one group of fish and
+reefs is exterminating one group of fish and

 making some others to over-populate.
 Example: fishing lobsters that